Cossatot Community College

 Admission Criteria

-The UA Cossatot Physical Therapist Assistant Program admission criteria requires applicants to successfully complete all pre-requisite coursework with a minimum cumulative GPA of 3.0 as well as a minimum 3.0 GPA in Anatomy & Physiology I and a minimum 3.0 GPA in Anatomy & Physiology II.
+The UA Cossatot Physical Therapist Assistant Program admission criteria requires applicants to pass the Physical Performance Test, successfully complete, with passing grade, all pre-requisite coursework with a minimum cumulative GPA of 3.0 as well as a minimum 3.0 GPA in Anatomy & Physiology I and a minimum 3.0 GPA in Anatomy & Physiology II.
 In order to receive credit for Anatomy & Physiology course, both must be taken from the same institution.
-All materials must be received by the Program on or before the application deadline.
+A minimum score of 60 is requied on the TEAS exam to eligible for application to the PTA Program.
+All materials must be received by the program on or before the application deadline.
 The admission procedure is based on a point system using the following criteria:

 PTA courses: Intro to PTA and Pathophysiology GPA 25%